microsoft/surface-duo-compose-sdk/DragAndDrop/README.md

 ### Drag and drop process

-1. Wrapping your `Composable` with `DragContainer` to provide a draggable area, where the drag and drop happens.
+1. Wrapping your `Composable` with `DragContainer` to define a draggable area, where the drag and drop happens.

 ```kotlin
 @Composable